Skip to content

 Those who choose to float their rate (as opposed to lock) will need to pay attention to daily rate movement until they do lock.

-Conversely, those who lock won’t have to worry what rates do thereafter, assuming they close by the lock expiration date.
+Conversely, those who lock won’t have to worry what rates do thereafter, assuming they close their loan by the lock expiration date.

 Simply put, your mortgage rate is subject to change until it’s locked.
 Once you do lock in your rate, be sure to get written confirmation.